Current restrictions in Victoria

 Masks are no longer required in Australian airports or on domestic flights.

-International flights are at the discretion of the carrier.
+International flights are at the discretion of the carrier and destination you are heading to.

 Travellers coming into Victoria no longer need to be vaccinated.